Component: Data migration - Configuration guide

 Migration action: The following options are applicable:

-- Insert only: Aways insert new records.
-Please note that the system will create duplicated records if you run the same batch more than once.
+- Insert only: Always insert new records.
+Please note that the system will create duplicate records if you run the same batch more than once.

-- Insert or update: The component will insert a new record if it cannot find the legacy ID in the database.
-However, the component will update the existing record if the legacy ID is already present.
-This behavior ensures no data duplication, even when you run the same batch twice.
-Obviously, this mode will be slower than Insert only.
+- Insert or update: The component inserts a new record if it cannot find the legacy ID in the database.
+If the legacy ID is already present, the component updates the existing record instead.
+This ensures no data duplication, even when you run the same batch twice.
+This mode is slower than Insert only.

 - Ignore: The component will not do anything if it finds the legacy ID in the database.

 Test rule: To verify the data after migration.
-Please note that to ensure the overall performance, the component only runs the rule against the last data item of the batch.
+Please note that, to ensure overall performance, the component only runs the rule against the last data item in the batch.
 Below is an example:

 -